Hamiltonian Monte Carlo for (Physics) Dummies: Markov chain Monte Carlo

 \subsection{Metropolis-Hastings algorithm}

-The Metropolis algorithm originated from a physics application in the 1950s \citep{metropolis1953equation}, and was further extended nearly two decades later by \cite{hastings1970monte}, thus giving rise to the Metropolis–Hastings (MH) algorithm\footnote{More recently, it has come to the attention that much of the laborious programming implementation in the original paper was carried out by Arianna Rosenbluth, and the name should possibly be changed to the Metropolis-Rosenbluth-Teller-Hastings Algorithm.
-Although we keep the common name in this paper, we direct the reader to this wonderful article on the contributions of Arianna Rosenbluth: \url{https://www.aps.org/apsnews/2022/03/rosenbluth-metropolis-monte-carlo-algorithm}.}.
+The Metropolis algorithm originated from a physics application in the 1950s \citep{metropolis1953equation}, and was further extended nearly two decades later by \cite{hastings1970monte}, thus giving rise to the Metropolis–Hastings (MH) algorithm\footnote{More recently, it has {been highlighted} that much of the laborious programming implementation in the original paper was carried out by Arianna Rosenbluth, and the name should possibly be changed to the Metropolis-Rosenbluth-Teller-Hastings Algorithm.
+Although we keep the common name in this paper, we direct the reader to \cite{rosenbluth2022}, a wonderful article on the contributions of Arianna Rosenbluth.}.
 The MH algorithm constructs a Markov chain using a user-chosen proposal distribution that generates a candidate sample based on the current state.
-This candidate sample is then accepted or rejected based on a certain probability that guarantees $\pi$ as the stationary distribution.
-The specifics are provided in Algorithm~\ref{alg:mh}, which employs a proposal distribution $Q$ with conditional density $q(\cdot \mid x)$ to generate a candidate point $x^*$.
+This candidate is then accepted or rejected based on a certain probability that guarantees $\pi$ as the stationary distribution.
+The specifics are provided in Algorithm~\ref{alg:mh}, which employs a proposal distribution $Q$ with conditional density $q(\cdot \mid x)$ to generate a candidate sample $x^*$.
 The acceptance function

 is the MH acceptance function that keeps $\pi$ invariant for this algorithm.

 The effectiveness of an MH algorithm relies almost entirely on the choice of the proposal distribution, $Q$.
 A ``good'' proposal should often propose values in high probability areas of $\pi$ and should also sufficiently explore the tails.
 Consequently, a ``good'' proposal makes large moves in the state-space, $\mathcal{X}$.
 A ``bad'' proposal is one that proposes values close to the current value, yielding low movement of the sampler.